madeofpendletonwool/PinePods/completed_todos.md

 - [x] Four new themes added
 - [x] People page dropdowns on podcasts and episodes
 - [x] Stop issues with timeouts on occation with mobile apps - Potentially fixed due to audio file caching.
 Testing needed
-- [] Make virtual lines work for saved queue, downloads, local downloads, and history
+- [x] Virtual Lines implemented for Home and Episode Layout.
+This will improve performance on those pages greatly
 - [x] Dynamically adjusting buttons on episode page
 - [x] PodcastPeople DB up and running and can be contributed to
 - [x] Show currently updating podcast in refresh feed button at top of screen